cdaymand/slaythecli/README.md

 * Sometimes you may encounter exception error from the cli, in these case, just use ctrl+c until you leave the program.
 Normally you will be able to reopen the client just after (if the exception can be reproduced, open an issue, I will try to fix the bug as soon as possible)

 If you encounter any bugs, don't hesitate to open an issue on this repository with some logs or explanation.

+# A last word
+SlayTheCli tries to be as user friendly as possible by hiding indexes and commands sent to the game.
+But you can still send direct commands from the "other" command which allows to directly enter your command.
+I also invite you to read the documentation from the CommunicationMod : https://github.com/ForgottenArbiter/CommunicationMod and you can add the option --verbosity to slaythecli client in order to see the commands sent to server when you play